awmckinley/config/modules/todo/README.md

 # Task Management Tools

-Tools for organizing tasks, tracking time, and managing to-do lists across various platforms.
+Tools for managing tasks and to-do lists.